AlibabaCloudDocs/sls/intl.en-US/Developer Guide/SDK Reference/Log Service SDK for Python.md

 ```
 from aliyun.log import LogClient
 endpoint = 'cn-hangzhou.log.aliyuncs.com' # The endpoint of Log Service.
 For more information, see [Endpoints](/intl.en-US/Developer Guide/API Reference/Endpoints.md).
-The China (Hangzhou) region is used as an example.
-Enter the endpoint of the region where your Log Service project resides.
+The endpoint of the China (Hangzhou) region is used as an example.
+Replace it with the actual endpoint.
 accessKeyId = 'your_access_id' # The AccessKey ID of your Alibaba Cloud account.
 For more information, see [AccessKey pair](/intl.en-US/Developer Guide/API Reference/AccessKey pair.md).
-High security risks may arise if you use the AccessKey pair of an Alibaba Cloud account because the account has permissions to call all API operations.
+High security risks may arise if you use the AccessKey pair of your Alibaba Cloud account because the account has permissions to call all API operations.
 We recommend that you create and use a RAM user to call API operations or perform routine O&M.
-$accessKey = 'your_access_key' # The AccessKey secret of your Alibaba Cloud account.
+accessKey = 'your_access_key' # The AccessKey secret of your Alibaba Cloud account.
 client = LogClient(endpoint, accessKeyId, accessKey) # Create LogClient.
 ```